andras-simonyi/citeproc-org/README.md

 When an org-mode document is exported to a LaTeX-based format that should not be rendered by citeproc-orgref the cite link descriptions (if present) are rewritten to a form suitable for org-ref’s LaTeX export.
-The concrete form depends on the value of the (customizable) `citeproc-orgref-bibtex-export-use-affixes` variable.
+The concrete form depends on the value of the `citeproc-orgref-bibtex-export-use-affixes` variable.
 If the value is `nil` (the default) then the rewritten content will be simply the concatenation of the pre text, the locator and the post text (of the first block, if there are more).
 If the value is non-nil then the rewritten content will be `pre_text::locator post_text`.

 In our experience, setting `citeproc-orgref-bibtex-export-use-affixes` to non-nil works well with Natbib styles but causes errors when using the built-in